ISicily/dts-rebuild-action/README.md

 You can read more about scheduled github actions [here](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) including how to set the schedule, or how to trigger the action for other events like a commit or PR.

+To change what goes into the collection.json file, look at the collection-template.json and inscription-template.json files as well as the dtsUtils.js code which populates those templates using data from the TEI files gotten from the inscription folder.